Benehiko/nolvus-automagic-downloader/README.md

 ### Misc

+**A workaround if still having problems with pop-up ads.**

 Running the downloads this way could re-focus the mouse on to the popup window which is very annoying if you are still using the PC.

 So far I have been able to disable the rendering through CEF with additional flags but this does not prevent Nolvus from popping up a new window.

 ```console
 --off-screen-rendering-enabled --headless --disable-gpu
 ```